- Pets and Animals

 Council and the State Government recognise the special needs of pensioners and offer a Pension Remission of rates to financially assist eligible pensioners.
 The remission encourages pensioners to be independent and live in their own home where possible, which Council believes provides a ‘quality of life’ benefit.

-The State Government Subsidy grants a remission of 20 per cent of all rates and charges (to a maximum of $200) and 20 per cent on the State Emergency Management Levy, per year for the pensioner’s principle place of residence.
+The State Government Subsidy grants a maximum remission of $200 for rates and charges, and a further 20 per cent on the State Emergency Management Levy, per year for the pensioner’s principal place of residence.

 To be eligible you must be a holder of a current: